illdopejake/Neurology_2017_SCD_score/README.md

 # Neurology_2017_SCD_score
 Command-line executable script to convert itemized GDS responses into SCD and affective variables.
-You feed it your spreadsheet with itemized GDS scores, it will convert those into factor scores as described in the [yet to be published] Vogel et al. 2017 Neurology.
-[Link coming soon]
+You feed it your spreadsheet with itemized GDS scores, it will convert those into factor scores as described in Vogel et al. 2017 Neurology. http://bit.ly/2hTGlVc

 # Dependencies
 Python